 1. Chrome User Experience Report

-The Chrome User Experience Report provides metrics for how real-world Chrome users perceive web sites.
+The Chrome User Experience Report provides metrics for how real-world Chrome users perceive websites.

 Real user data drive the Chrome User Experience Report metrics.
 As a result, the results represent the experience of actual users of the visited origin.
 Compared to virtual or local tests in defined and simulated environments, the result captures the full set of external variables that form and lead to the final user experience.

-For example, variations in the population of users who have access to a particular origin may contribute dramatically to user experience.
+For example, variations in the population of users with access to a particular origin may contribute dramatically to user experience.
 If more visitors visit the site with modern devices or through a faster network, the results may appear’ faster’ even if the site is not optimized.’
 In comparison, a well-optimized platform that draws a smaller user base or a greater user community on slower devices or networks may appear ‘slow.’

 P.S.
 The Chrome User Experience Report is available as a Google BigQuery public project.
 To access it, you’ll need a Google Account and a Google Cloud Project.